wala-fr/CodingamePoker/CodingamePoker/config/md/RAISE.md

 <li>player 1 : <b>CALL</b> (add only $10)</li>
 </ul>
 </li>
-<li><b>If a player's stack is larger than the SB but smaller than the BB, he will be considered ALL-IN in any position other than the SB (assuming he folds).</b>
+<li><b>If a player's stack is larger than the SB (small blind) but smaller than the BB, he will be considered ALL-IN in any position other than the SB (assuming he folds).</b>
 </li>
 </ol>